-Importance Of Thinking Externally When Writing The Description For Your API08 Feb 2016
+Importance Of Thinking Externally When Writing The Description For Your API

 I look at a lot of APIs, and one characteristic I judge them by, is their ability to simply explain what their API does.
 The most import aspect to any individual or company when doing APIs, is the process can potentially bring you out of your bubble, and make you think a little bit more externally.